 Kaleigh earned her Bachelors in Speech and Hearing Sciences, Psychology, and Early Intervention of Children Who are Deaf and Hard of Hearing and her Masters in Speech and Hearing Science from Indiana University.
-She holds a Certificate of Clinical Competency from the American Speech and Hearing Association and is a credentialed First Steps provider.
-She is currently in the process of getting credentialed as a Listening and Spoken Language Specialist (LSLS).
+She holds a Certificate of Clinical Competency from the American Speech and Hearing Association, is a credentialed First Steps provider, and is one of only a dozen credentialed Listening and Spoken Language Specialist (LSLS) in Indiana!
 Kaleigh has been very proactive in advocating for children who are deaf or hard of hearing and utilize listening and spoken language.
 Through the Speech and Hearing Resource Center, she wants to ensure that all children have equal access to resources and services and is looking forward to empowering parents to be their baby's first teacher and strongest supporter.

 Abbi joined our team in April 2018.
 Abbi received her bachelors of Science degree from Ball State University with specialties in Speech-Language Pathology and Deaf Education.
 She comes to our office with multiple years of medical background.
 Abbi is excited to connect with each individual child and family.
 She is very thrilled to be a part of the Hear Indiana team and hopes to provide a welcoming environment for all who enter the office!